facebook/rocksdb/USERS.md

 [Apache Flink](https://flink.apache.org/news/2016/03/08/release-1.0.0.html) uses RocksDB to store state locally on a machine.

 ## Dgraph
-[Dgraph](https://github.com/dgraph-io/dgraph) is an open source, scalable, distributed, low latency, high throughput Graph database .They use RocksDB to store state locally on a machine.
+[Dgraph](https://github.com/dgraph-io/dgraph) is an open-source, scalable, distributed, low latency, high throughput Graph database .They use RocksDB to store state locally on a machine.